krogseng/bitmap-transformer/LAB.md

 The core functionality is to pass a buffer to the bitmap transformer, and then apply one or more color transforms on the image.
-It will read a Bitmap in from disk, run one or more color transforms on the bitmap and then write it out to a new file.
+The Bitmap image will be read from disk, apply one or more color transforms on the data, and then write it out to a new file.
 This project will require the use of node `Buffer` in order to manipulate binary data.